Diagnostic Medical Sonography - Associate in Applied Science

 - Using independent judgment in recognizing the need to make adjustments to the sonogram

-- Provide oral or written summary of the technical findings to the physician for interpretation and diagnosis
+- Providing oral or written summary of the technical findings to the physician for interpretation and diagnosis

-We are CAAHEP accredited, therefore students completing the DMS program will be prepared to immediately take the National Certifying examinations for RDMS certification as an entry-level sonographer.
-Students participate in classroom instruction, imaging labs, case presentation seminars, and clinical experience to gain proficient skills in abdominal, OB/GYN, small parts, and limited vascular sonography.
-Lab experience is enhanced by four ultrasound machines, digital image capture capabilities and an ultrasound simulator machine, enabling students to perform competencies in practical scanning before entering their clinical affiliate sites.
+Students participate in classroom instruction, imaging labs, case presentations and clinical experience to gain skills in abdominal, OB/GYN, small parts and limited vascular sonography.
+Lab experience includes four ultrasound machines, digital image capture capabilities and an ultrasound simulator machine, enabling students to perform competencies in practical scanning before entering their clinical affiliate sites.

 Kim Boldt, BS, RDMS, RVT, RDMS